yeahdj/wordcount/README.md

 This shell script calculates the word count for a text file provided as an argument.
 The script should be run in the command line, with the path to a file provided as an argument.

+## Compatibility

+The script should work natively on any unix based operating system, although i have only tested it on Mac and Ubuntu.

+The script will only work with un-encoded text files, like txt, yaml etc. things like docx, pdf etc are currently not supported.

 ## Usage

 1. **Clone the Repository:**